norrid/DAEClean/README.md

 # DAEClean
-Add-on for Blender 2.80, 2.9 and 3.0
+Add-on for Blender 2.80, 2.9, 3.0 & 4.0

-Clean geometry imported as DAE - Remove doubles, recalculate normals, triangles to quads, limitied dissolve and UV unwrap Will also re-join loose geometry and remove imported cameras
+Clean geometry imported as DAE - Remove doubles, recalculate normals, triangles to quads, limitied dissolve and UV unwrap Will also re-join loose geometry and remove imported cameras.
+Version 1.6 added the option to remove auto-smoothing of normals

 This is useful if importing models from SketchUp to Blender as DAE